Canyon Strive CF – first look – updated with video

 When Canyon launched its latest enduro bike, the carbon Strive CF, on 12 June, the reveal was long awaited.
 All we knew about the bike was what we could guess from seeing team riders, such as Fabian Barel and Joe Barnes, riding heavily guarded prototypes that had cloth shrouds covering the suspension systems!

 For the Strive CF, Canyon designed a new concept called ShapeShifter.
 It’s a relatively simple but effective way of adjusting geometry and suspension kinematics on the fly, switching between what Canyon calls XC and DH modes.
+The German brand isn’t readily available in North America, but it’s worth a look.

 Having now had a chance to test ride the bike, this article was updated on 18 December to include the below video in which What Mountain Bike’s Jon Woodhouse and Tom Marvin chat about what’s surely one of 2014’s most interesting new bikes.
 The Strive CF will be reviewed in issue 169 of What Mountain Bike.